 Once they buy something, they become a warm lead for a bigger sale.
 Generally, you can repeat this process several times while the customer works up to big-ticket purchases.

-Funnels can happen using a variety of mediums, from emails to social media marketing.
+Funnels can happen using a variety of mediums, from automated emails to social media marketing.
 The important thing is seeing the viewers on your sales pages.
 Then you can deliver the product or service to customers that may not even know they need it.

 Finding the right payment gateway and the best WordPress plugin for your company’s needs requires careful consideration.
 You must look at where you are now and where you plan to be in the future.